 I tried to get my pass, but the machine wouldn’t give it to me

 The U-Pass BC machines have been reconfigured to issue one Initial Launch Compass Card to each eligible student starting May 16.

-As part of the launch of the Compass Card program, U-Pass BC benefits for June 2015 onwards will only be available online.
+As part of the launch of the Compass Card program, U-Pass BC benefits from June 2015 onwards will only be available online.
 Each month, eligible students will need to request their U-Pass BC benefit, and it will be automatically linked to their Compass Card.